decipher07/Notes-Manager-JS/README.md

-# Task-Manager-JS
+# Notes-Manager-JS
-A Basic Task Manager App - Built under JS - Works in Terminal Only
+A Basic Notes Manager App - Built under JS - Works in Terminal Only